 But whip the motor into a frenzy and its fast, free-revving and fun.
 There’s none of the rocking and pitching you get from its boxer-twinned, shaft-driven 1200cc big brother, just vibe-free, stable acceleration and a velvety parallel twin-cylinder silence off the throttle.

 Build quality is superb, paint finishes and chunky plastics are top notch and the kind of attention to detail, from everything to fasteners, to the silky action of the switchgear, is everything you’d expect from a BMW.
-Owners reviews for reliability are mixed for the F700GS – most good and some bad, so only time will tell how this new model will stand the test of time.

 The F750GS is a fair chunk cheaper than the F850GS despite being not being a million miles away in general spec.

 Twin test: BMW F750GS vs Suzuki V-Strom 650X GT

 You could be forgiven for thinking it’s impossible to enjoy yourself on an adventure bike unless it’s equipped with the computing power of a Boeing Dreamliner, at least six riding mode options, Bluetooth connectivity and the ability to update your social media at every comfort break.
 And it’s even easier to forget that one of the most effective and enduring adventure bikes on the market has virtually none of these things.
 Simplicity has been the key to the Suzuki V-Strom 650’s success since its appearance in 2012 and one of the reasons it remains so popular.
 Today we have the 650X GT version on test, which, with its pannier and topbox set, is as deluxe and highly spec’d as the 650 gets.
 The X GT is £1000 more expensive than the XT, which is essentially the same spoke-wheel variant without the fixed luggage, and £1500 more than the basic standard V-Strom 650 (with its cheaper alloy wheels).